EDUC 1015 - Preparation for the Study of Humanities

 Course Learning OutcomesOn successful completion of thid vourse students will be able to:

 1 Identify a range of disciplines within the Humanities and participate in some discipline-specific discussions.
 2 Discuss various theories and concepts from Humanities and apply them to specific examples from cultural life.
-3 Identify particular issues in cultural products such as identity, representation and aesthetics.
-4 Reflect on their own life experiences and position in society and apply some of the concepts from this course to themselves.
-5 Work collaboratively and in groups more comfortably and confidently than before.
-6 Work individually at an undergraduate level more comfortably and confidently than before.
-7 Discuss culture in an academic setting with reference to specific cultural products.
-8 Communicate both verbally and in written form.
-9 Critically analyse cultural products such as literature, film, music, and visual art more effectively than previously.
+3 Work collaboratively and and individually more comfortably and confidently than before.
+4 Critically analyse cultural products such as literature, film, music, and visual art more effectively than previously.

 University Graduate Attributes